officeofperformancemanagement/socrata-dump/README.md

                         type of compression to apply to csv files. currently only valid value is "zip" --file-size-limit FILE_SIZE_LIMIT
-                        total max file size in megabytes. any file larger than this will be deleted --key-id KEY_ID       keyId for Socrata API --key-secret KEY_SECRET
+                        total max file size in megabytes. any file larger than this will be deleted --in-memory IN_MEMORY
+                        skip writing intermediate files to disk. increases memory usage, but avoids writing .csv if you only want .csv.zip
+  --key-id KEY_ID       keyId for Socrata API --key-secret KEY_SECRET
                         keySecret for Socrata API